potatoeggy/eifueo/docs/mhf4u7.md

  - If $f´(x) = 0$ in the interval $[a,b]$, $f$ is **constant** on $[a,b]$.
  - The points where $f´(x)=0$ are the **critical**/maximum/minimum points.

-Function only change whether they are increasing/decreasing/constant at the **critical points**/"relative extrema".
+Functions only change whether they are increasing/decreasing/constant at the **critical points**/"relative extrema".

 These points and whether the intervals between them increase/decrease can be found by using an **interval chart/line** using the first derivative.